JWKennington/sgn-ligo/docs/user-guide/gwistat-tutorial.md

 When multiple bits are set, the state vector represents multiple simultaneous conditions.

+## Working with Frame Files (Offline Analysis)

+If you have existing frame files or want to test with offline data, you can use GWIStat to analyze state vectors stored in frame files.
+The following sections show how to create test frame files and analyze them.

-## Step 2: Creating Test Data with Fake Frames
+### Creating Test Data with Fake Frames

 First, let's generate some test frame files containing state vector data.
 The `sgn-ligo-fake-frames` tool creates frames with: